 THE CONSTRUCTION CORPORATION.
 In order to maintain the Company's qualification as a REIT while realizing income from construction services all of the Company's construction operations will be conducted through the Construction Corporation.
 The Company, through the Operating Partnership, will own 100% of the non-voting common stock (representing 95% of the total equity) of the Construction Corporation.
 Through dividends on its equity interest, the Operating Partnership expects to receive substantially all of the cash flow from the Construction Corporation's operations.
 All of the voting common stock of the Construction Corporation (representing 5% of the total equity) will be held by the Service Corporation LLC.
-This controlling interest will give the Service Corporation.
+This controlling interest will give the Service Corporation LLC the power to elect all directors of the Construction Corporation.